intel-orchestration-software/networking-vhost-vfio/doc/source/tests/func_tests_setup_ubuntu.rst

   should also be listed in the "/lib/modules/<KERNEL>/modules.dep" file along with its dependencies.

-* Load the mtty module:
+* Load the mtty module, you may have to do this from the directory containing the mtty.ko file:

     ::